‘I DO…BUT – 2006’

 Danielle Antaki oversaw the exponential growth of Shortcuts which ran for twelve years.
 She continued PYT’s practice of developing new works in partnership with local schools and community organisations, for example The Violence Project with Sweatshop and STARTTS, and established the PYT Ensemble which has become a cornerstone of the company.

-Karen Therese – PYT’s AD since 2014 – has drawn on the positive identity and history of the company to radically transform PYT into one of Australia’s most sophisticated and innovative arts organisations.
-A key focus for Karen is the promotion of cultural diversity and the development of Australia’s next generation of future artistic leaders.
+From 2014 – 2021, Karen Therese drew on the positive identity and history of the company to radically transform PYT into one of Australia’s most sophisticated and innovative arts organisations.
+A key focus for Karen was the promotion of cultural diversity and the development of Australia’s next generation of future artistic leaders.
 PYT has enriched and sustained relationships with the local Fairfield and Western Sydney communities, and established long term collaborations with the local Cabrogal People of the Darug Nation, and the Australian-Iraqi community.
 The expanded skills development programs in schools has created opportunities to professionally engage local young artists.
 These relationships have built trust, and allowed PYT to nurture and develop contemporary arts practice in the region with significant high-level outcomes.

 In the last few years PYT has also formed key partnerships with Australia’s major cultural institutions and organisations including the Sydney Opera House, Biennale of Sydney, MCA, Critical Path, Parramatta Female Factory Precinct and Cementa, leveraging support for creating and promoting the company’s work and artists.
-By simultaneously drawing in partners, building deep community connections and making work of artistic excellence, under Karen Therese’s courageous and tenacious leadership, the demand for PYT’s work grew rapidly.
-To balance the demand, PYT has increased the organisational structure to include five staff, implemented a co-leadership model consisting of the Artistic Director and Executive Director, and currently has four shows that are being presented and pitched both nationally and internationally.
+By simultaneously drawing in partners, building deep community connections and making work of artistic excellence, the demand for PYT’s work grew rapidly.

-In 2022, PYT will celebrate its 35th year of which the last four years has been particularly impactful.
+This year in 2022, PYT will celebrate its 35th year in which the last five years have been incredibly impactful.